Temporary Residence Card (TRC / Thẻ Tạm Trú)

 - Renewing after expiry.
 Expired TRC + expired underlying visa = overstay; you must leave and start fresh.
 Don't wait until the last week.

 - Confusing TRC with the permanent residence card (PRC).
 The PRC is a separate, much harder-to-obtain document for people who have held a TRC for many years.
-Most expats never need or get one.
+Most expats rarely need or get one.

 Comments